mysticdrac/proxyscrape/README.md

 Download and compile it with visual studio c# (NOTE : please add system.data.sqllite as dependencies reference and sqllite.interop.dll as file embeded in project also WebAsyncReq as project dependencies)

 # NOTE
-if you are using this code into your software, please add "contribution to Mysticdrac"
+if you are using this code into your software, please add "contribution to Mysticdrac/MysticCode/savenirity"